Using Wing with web2py

 To avoid seeing the File Properties dialog each time you debug, un-check the "Show this dialog before each run" check box.
 You can access it subsequently with the Current File Properties item in the Source menu or by right clicking on the editor and selecting Properties.

 Hung Cron Processes

-Web2py may spawn cron sub-processes that fail to terminate on some OSes when web2py is debugged from Wing IDE.
+Web2py may spawn cron sub-processes that fail to terminate on some OSes when web2py is debugged from Wing.
 This can lead to unresponsiveness of the debug process until those sub-processes are killed.
 To avoid this, add the parameter -N to prevent the cron processes from being spawned.

 Better Static Auto-completion

 Working in your code when the debugger is not runnng by default misses some auto-completion options because of how web2py works.
 For example, auto-completion after typing db. will fail because db is not explicitly defined.
 To fix this, you can add some hints for Wing as follows at the top of the file:

 # XXX This makes auto-completion work; also need to alter Python Path # XXX in project properties. if 0: import db

 Then go into Project properties in the Project menu and add the following path under Python Path: